d12frosted/elpa-mirror/gnu/drepl-readme.txt

   Parameters:
   • `code': A code snippet containing the completion point.
-  • `offset': The offset (zero-based) from start of `code' to the point of completion.
+  • `pos': The offset (zero-based) from start of `code' to the point of completion.

   Response:
+  • `prefix' (optional): The portion of code that is being completed.
-  • `candidates' (optional): A list of objects, each containing the following attributes.
+  • `candidates' (optional): A list of completion candidates, either strings or objects containing the following attributes:
     • `text': The completed text, including the existing prefix.
     • `annot': Annotation text to be displayed next to the candidate in the completion UI.